-Compliance and Improvement Monitoring ProcessThe Special Education monitoring framework is the Compliance and Improvement Monitoring (CIM) process.
+Compliance and Improvement Monitoring ProcessThe Compliance Improvement Monitoring (CIM) process is the Special Education monitoring framework.
 This page shows where local educational agencies (LEAs) can locate their support and monitoring tier.

-2022 Monitoring Level
+2023 Monitoring Level

 In the Annual Determination Letter you received on March 20, 2023, you were identified as one of the following levels.
 Please select the corresponding link to learn more about the next steps.